 In this ecommerce metric refresher, you will learn what is order picking accuracy (OPA), how to calculate order picking accuracy (OPA), why should businesses calculate order picking accuracy (OPA), benefits of increasing order picking accuracy (OPA), and the strategies to increase order picking accuracy (OPA).

-Order Picking Accuracy (OPA) is defined as the total number of orders picked and verified to be accurate prior to shipment divided by the total number of orders picked over the same period of time, as a percentage
+Order Picking Accuracy (OPA) is defined as the total number of orders picked and verified to be accurate prior to shipment divided by the total number of orders picked over the same period of time, as a percentage.

-OPA is directly proportional to profitability; the more number of orders you deliver accurately, the lesser number of returns and by extension, lesser costs incurred.
+Order picking accuracy (OPA) is directly proportional to profitability; the more number of orders you deliver accurately, the lesser number of returns and by extension, lesser costs incurred.

 Modern-day customers need their orders to be delivered accurately, and they have little or no tolerance for errors.
 Consistently delivering orders accurately will allow customers to blindly trust your brand, this leads to higher customer retention and improved NPS.

 There are various strategies to help improve your order picking accuracy (OPA), but it is essentially done in one of the two ways:

 The organisation of a warehouse’s inventory can make or break efficiency when it comes to the picking of orders.
 One of the simplest ways to organise your inventory is to segment items using ABC analysis.

 ABC analysis basically involves grouping items based on historic purchase data and patterns.